Skip to content

 School of Art

-All applicants to either art and design education program must submit a portfolio of 15 images of work including one drawing from observation (submit online at pratt.slideroom.com).
+All applicants to either art and design education program must submit a portfolio of 15 images of work, including one drawing from observation (submit online at pratt.slideroom.com).
 All work on slideroom should be labeled: Title/Untitled, size, materials, date, “an assignment” or “work produced independently”.
 The graduate admissions committee uses standard rubrics to assess the portfolio and written statement of purpose.
-The statement of purpose should be uploaded to the application, and should include the following:
+The statement of purpose (500 words minimum in total) should be uploaded to the application, and should include the following:

 If applicable, please address the following additional prompts:

 Applicants are contacted for a Zoom interview when all credentials have been received and reviewed.
-A TOEFL of 100 (internet and home test), TOEFL ITP Plus for China of 600, IELTS of 7.5, or PTE of 68 is required for international students.
-All applicants are encouraged to schedule a virtual visit to the department by calling 718.636.3637 or emailing awilson2@pratt.edu.
+A TOEFL of 100 (internet and home test), TOEFL ITP Plus for China of 600, IELTS of 7.5, Cambridge English score of 191, or PTE of 68 is required for international students.
+All applicants are encouraged to schedule a virtual visit to the department by emailing Department Chair, Aileen Wilson at awilson2@pratt.edu

-Note: New York State has eliminated the GRE requirement for admission to graduate education programs.
+Note: New York State has eliminated the GRE requirement for admission to graduate education programs entirely, which takes effect immediately.
+This information has been updated as of November 19, 2021 and applies to the Fall 2022 application season and beyond.